 Problems could arise if you and your neighbour share what is known as a party wall, this is a wall, outbuilding, or boundary that straddles two properties.
-In the event a party wall is present, you’re required to give two month’s notice on building work that affects your shared property boundary.
-If things get tricky, you may also need a party wall surveyor.
+In the event a party wall is present, you’re required to give two month’s notice on building works which effects this shared space.

 You should also consider how your build will affect your neighbours once it’s completed.
 Will it overshadow their garden?
 Could they complain about ‘Right to Light’?
-If you’re using a Resi architect, we’ll make sure you don’t end up paying for bad neighbourly relations in the future.
+All these issues are likely to have you facing planning rejection.

 There may have been a time when sustainability wasn’t seen as essential, but now you ignore it at your peril.
 Not only does it help reduce your carbon footprint, it can also save you a lot of money in the long run.

 You might consider cavity wall insulation or energy efficient windows, in order to keep your heating bills low.
 Or, if you’re willing to go the distance, consider installing solar panels.
 Not only will you save money on your energy bills, you’ll also earn money from the Feed-in Tariff scheme.
 Those who invest in solar energy now, can expect a return on invest within 14 years.